thenewboston-blockchain/thenewboston-js/docs/index.md

 ## Getting Started

-Currently, the only way to use the library is to clone the repository and download the files while loading them into your project.
-We will upload this the library to [npm](https://npmjs.com).
+There are two ways to use the library.
+ - Clone the repository / download the files and load them into your project.
+ - Using NPM ``npm install thenewboston ``, this will install the library to your package.json file

 > For simplicity, we will not be including `import` or `require` statements in our examples.

 ## Table of Contents